zeropointnine/tts-audiobook-tool/README.md

 Better detection and fix for spooky Chatterbox noises at the end of prompts

-Short 1-2 word sentences now get grouped with adjacent sentences to minimize Chatterbox and Oute's issues with short prompts
+Short 1-2 word sentences now get grouped with adjacent sentences to mitigate Chatterbox and Oute's issues with short prompts

 Streamlined handling of audio data throughout